 Obviously, this is a completely different product, so there’s no way to know (yet) whether you’ll experience any of the same with goTenna Mesh.
 Either way, though, goTenna’s customer satisfaction ratings are very high.

 Despite many of their similarities, goTenna Mesh’s UHF radio, mesh network capability, and relay feature might make it ideal for urban environments where electromagnetic interference can be high—but where you’re also much more likely to encounter other Mesh users (which is required for relaying).

 The only concern is that, for this relaying to function optimally, you’ll need a lot of other Mesh users near you.

 And after checking on www.imeshyou.com—despite the fact that I live in a very outdoor-oriented city—there were only three others in my area as of the time of writing.

 Another factor to consider is that, while the original version seems to have been released on time, crowdfunded projects have notorious reputations for delays.
 In some instances, backers have been left without their money for years.

 And in a lot of cases, even once a final product is delivered, it might not provide all the features originally promised or the same level of quality.
-For more, be sure to read The Risks of Backing a Crowdfunding Campaign.

 Finally, although goTenna is arguably the best-known name in this niche, keep in mind there are several up-and-comers that might be worth considering, including Beartooth.